triplea-game/triplea/servers/maps/README.md

-# Maps-Index Server - Overview
+# Maps Server - Overview

 The maps-index server indexes all of the maps and provides an API for game-clients to get a listing of maps and to interact with